Deevad/Artwork-Web-Folder/README.md

 * Display date, file weight, image size
 * Generate page title and title for the files automatically.
 * Responsive, image are resized for smartphone, and tablet with smaller screens.
+* Don't get listed by search engine to keep project private ( anyone with link can access )
+* Subfolder works, and has mini thumbnails

 ## Usage :